rs028/MBM-Flex/documentation/Advection_and_exchange_flows.md

 This speed is assumed to flow through all the apertures along transport path.

-If an aperture is involved in multiple transport paths, then their contributions are summed.<!-- Review this? -->
+If an aperture is involved in multiple transport paths, then their contributions are summed.

 ## Advection Flows